emma-sax4/emmasax4.info/README.md

 ### `_thoughts/`
 This is the collection of "thoughts" that I've had ("thought"/"thoughts" are the very non-creative terms I've come up with instead of using "post"/"blog").
 Most of the thoughts can just go into the directory, written as Markdown files.

 If I'm going to write a set of thoughts that all have a common theme, they can go into a nested directory inside `_thoughts/`.
-If that's the case, then there should also be an `index.md` inside that inner directory, which would serve as a table of contents for the thoughts related to that theme.
+If that's the case, then there should also be a Markdown file titled `<set-name>.md` inside that inner directory, which would serve as a table of contents for the thoughts in that set.
 ```
 ---
 layout: thoughts
-title: Thoughts Group
+title: Thoughts Set
 permalink: /thoughts/thoughts-set
 tag: thoughts_set
 ---
 ```
-The `tag` will be what Jekyll will use to filter out which thoughts to show on each given index page.
-In theory, we could make thoughts that aren't part of any special physical file location, but we still want them to all be tagged similarly.
-In that case, the relation (below called `related_thoughts`) would still need a directory called `related-thoughts/` and an `index.md` file, even if the thought itself doesn't sit inside the `related-thoughts/` directory.
+The `tag` will be what Jekyll will use to filter out which thoughts to show on each given lists page.

+We can also make thoughts that aren't part of any special physical file location (what I've been calling a set), but we still want them to all be tagged similarly.
+In that case, the relation (below called `tag_name`) just needs a file called `tag-name.md`, even if the thought itself doesn't sit inside a `tag_name/` directory.

 So, for a generic thought, the front matter could look like this:
 ```